Garlic Bread Focaccia

 Proper stretch and folds

-If the dough is sticky, you’re doing something right.
-Focaccia is a high hydration dough, meaning it has a higher water to flour content than an artisan bread, for example.
-The oil is what helps make this dough manageable.
-I use my Danish dough hook for just about every no-knead bread recipe.
-It s unique design helps incorporate ingredients efficiently, develop gluten for better texture and structure in the bread without overworking the dough.
-Shop my exact Danish dough hook whisk here (Affiliate link) This one comes with additional bread making tools, perfect for novice bakers to try my Easy, No-Knead Artisan Bread
+A Danish dough hook is a uniquely designed whisk that helps incorporate ingredients efficiently, develop gluten for better texture and structure in the bread without overworking the dough.
+Shop my exact Danish dough hook whisk here (Affiliate link) This one comes with additional bread making tools, perfect for novice bakers to try my Easy, No-Knead Artisan Bread.

 Stretch and fold method